How to get ratings and reviews for your business

 Negative reviews matter too

 Asking for reviews, for instance, right from your (support) email inbox, like in the signature of your email, might feel a bit strange at first.
 However, it will trigger your brand ambassadors to leave a review, after seeing that signature email after email.
-And yes, you will also get some negative reviews from people who are not completely satisfied with your product or service.
+And yes, you will also get some negative reviews from people who are unsatisfied with your product or service.
 And you want these.
 Every negative review will allow you to improve your business.

 Don’t feel bad when you get one; feel motivated!
-Negative reviews allow you to go beyond yourself in showing how customer-driven you are.
+Negative reviews allow you to go beyond yourself and show how customer-driven you are.
 They allow you to fix the issue this customer has.
 After fixing it, ask them to share the solution and/or their experience with your company so others can see what you have done to turn that disappointed customer into a satisfied customer.
 Learn how to respond to online reviews of your business.

 It’s your job to make your customers happy, and good reviews will follow.
 Speed up that process by asking your customers for their feedback!